volcengine/verl/README.md

 The performance is essential for on-policy RL algorithm.
 We have written a detailed [performance tuning guide](https://verl.readthedocs.io/en/latest/perf/perf_tuning.html) to help you optimize performance.

 ## Use vLLM v0.8.2
 veRL now supports vLLM>=0.8.2 when using FSDP as the training backend.
-Please refer to [this document](https://github.com/volcengine/verl/blob/main/docs/README_vllm0.8.md) for installation guide and more information.
-Please avoid vllm 0.7.x which contains bugs that may lead to OOMs and unexpected errors.
+Please refer to [this document](https://github.com/volcengine/verl/blob/main/docs/README_vllm0.8.md) for the installation guide and more information.
+Please avoid vllm 0.7.x, which contains bugs that may lead to OOMs and unexpected errors.

+## Use Latest SGLang
+SGLang is fully supported with veRL, and SGLang RL Group is working extensively on building unique features, including multi-turn Agentic RL, VLM RLHF, Server-Based RL, and Partial Rollout.
+Please refer to [this document](https://verl.readthedocs.io/en/latest/workers/sglang_worker.html) for the installation guide and more information.

 ## Citation and acknowledgement